Muster (livestock)

-A muster (Au/NZ) or a roundup (US/Ca) is the process of gathering livestock.
+A muster (Australia/New Zealand) or a roundup (United States/Canada) is the process of gathering livestock.
 Musters usually involve cattle, sheep or horses, but may also include goats, camels, buffalo or other animals.
 Mustering may be conducted for a variety of reasons including routine livestock health checks and treatments, branding, shearing, lamb marking, sale, feeding and transport or droving to another location.
 Mustering is a long, difficult and sometimes dangerous job, especially on the vast Australian cattle stations of the Top End, 'The Falls' (gorge) country of the Great Dividing Range and the ranches of the western United States.
 The group of animals gathered in a muster is referred to as a "mob" in Australia and a "herd" in North America.

 Methods

 Mustering may be done on foot, with various vehicles, horses or with aircraft.
 Techniques in mustering cattle or sheep will depend on region, culture, distances and the type of terrain involved, and the type of animal that is being mustered.
 Most sheep mustering nowadays tends to be done with utes, motorcycles or all-terrain vehicles (ATVs, commonly called "quads" (quad-bikes) in Australia or a "four-wheeler" in the US), whereas cattle mustering lends itself more towards the use of horses.
 The most popular horse for this job would is a stock horse or a very hardy bush horse.
 The people who muster animals are usually referred to as stockmen in Australia and, depending on the animal gathered, as wranglers or cowboys in the US.